ahojszyk/German-Credit-Card-Classification/README.md

 - **Sensitivity**
 - **Specificity**

-To better understand the results, we included several visualizations:
+To better understand the results, I included several visualizations:
 - **Confusion Matrices:** Plotted for each classification method and feature subset combination.
 - **ROC Curves:** Compared ROC curves for chosen features, all features, and with or without ADASYN.

 ## Results Summary

-We created several visualizations to compare the performance metrics across all combinations:
+I created several visualizations to compare the performance metrics across all combinations:
 - **F1 Score Comparison:** A bar plot comparing the F1 scores for each combination.
   ![F1 Score Comparison](images/F_1_score_comparison.png)
 - **Sensitivity and Specificity Comparison:** A double bar plot comparing the sensitivity and specificity for each combination.